 Maple Viewing Festival in autumn.
 Momijigari (紅葉狩り) is the beloved tradition of appreciating nature’s art.
 Each day brings out more colors to the Seattle Japanese Garden during this time of year creating a breathtaking view.

-Find special events in the calendar below or visit the Seattle Japanese Garden website.
+Find these and other events in the calendar below or visit the Events list — Seattle Japanese Garden

 Upcoming Garden Tours & Special Events